Skip To Main Content

 Spectrum is a student-run club and social network that creates a safe space for LGBTQ+ students and allies to build a healthy community and an inclusive school culture at North Oconee High School.

-Faculty Monitor: Cathi Warren, Rob McMaken
+Faculty Monitor: Mrs. Cathi Warren & Mr. Rob McMaken

 Step Team

-Faculty Monitor: Laura Harrison
+Faculty Monitor: Ms. Laura Harrison

 Stock Market Club